-At the intersection of animals we view as possessions and those we view as threats are the animals we hunt for trophies.
-We kill approximately 100 million animals each year as hunting trophies, including threatened and endangered species like lions, polar bears and rhinoceri.
+At the intersection of animals, we view as possessions, and those we perceive as threats are the animals we hunt for trophies.
+We kill approximately 100 million animals each year as hunting trophies, including threatened and endangered species like lions, polar bears, and rhinoceros.

 Audit of the Universe, chapter 6.3)

 Although this seems barbaric to some, there is strong evidence that sport hunting plays an essential role in maintaining a balanced ecosystem.
 There’s even more evidence that hunters and fishers are among the most vocal supporters of environmental conservation.
 Much like the original farmers and herdsmen cared for animals so their supply of meat wouldn’t end, hunters and fishers understand that damage to the environment threatens their ability to hunt and fish.
 They go to great lengths to protect the environment their fish and game call home and to preserve it so they can share their pastime with their children.We kill approximately 100 million animals each year as hunting trophies, including threatened and endangered species like lions, polar bears and rhinoceros.
 Click To Tweet